kylepeluso/swap/README.md

 # swap

-This is an internal Chrome Extension that is intended to be used for performing QA and health checks on Freestar integrations.
+This is a tool for redirecting URLs or partial URLs for debugging.

 ## Setup